TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 Determining the appropriate metaclass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. index::
-    single: metaclass hint
+    single: metakundi hint

-The appropriate metaclass for a class definition is determined as follows:
+The appropriate metakundi for a kundi definition is determined as follows:

-* if no bases and no explicit metaclass are given, then :func:`type` is used;
+* if no bases and no explicit metakundi are given, then :func:`type` is used;
-* if an explicit metaclass is given and it is *not* an instance of :func:`type`, then it is used directly as the metaclass;
+* if an explicit metakundi is given and it is *not* an instance of :func:`type`, then it is used directly as the metaclass;
-* if an instance of :func:`type` is given as the explicit metaclass, or bases are defined, then the most derived metaclass is used.
+* if an instance of :func:`type` is given as the explicit metaclass, or bases are defined, then the most derived metakundi is used.

-The most derived metaclass is selected from the explicitly specified metaclass (if any) and the metaclasses (i.e. ``type(cls)``) of all specified base classes.
-The most derived metaclass is one which is a subtype of *all* of these candidate metaclasses.
-If none of the candidate metaclasses meets that criterion, then the class definition will fail with ``TypeError``.
+The most derived metakundi is selected kutoka the explicitly specified metakundi (if any) and the metaclasses (i.e. ``type(cls)``) of all specified base classes.
+The most derived metakundi is one which is a subtype of *all* of these candidate metaclasses.
+If none of the candidate metaclasses meets that criterion, then the kundi definition will fail with ``TypeError``.

 .. _prepare:

-Preparing the class namespace
+Preparing the kundi namespace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::
-    single: __prepare__ (metaclass method)
+    single: __prepare__ (metakundi method)

-Once the appropriate metaclass has been identified, then the class namespace is prepared.
-If the metaclass has a ``__prepare__`` attribute, it is called as ``namespace = metaclass.__prepare__(name, bases, **kwds)`` (where the additional keyword arguments, if any, come from the class definition).
+Once the appropriate metakundi has been identified, then the kundi namespace is prepared.
+If the metakundi has a ``__prepare__`` attribute, it is called as ``namespace = metaclass.__prepare__(name, bases, **kwds)`` (where the additional keyword arguments, if any, come kutoka the kundi definition).

-If the metaclass has no ``__prepare__`` attribute, then the class namespace is initialised as an empty ordered mapping.
+If the metakundi has no ``__prepare__`` attribute, then the kundi namespace is initialised as an empty ordered mapping.

 .. seealso::